-There really is no need to hibernate during winter—fresh snowfall adds extra magic to our wild landscapes, that clean Tassie air is extra crisp, and you don’t need to get up quite as early to catch the sunrise.
+That clean Tasmania air is extra crisp, and you don’t need to get up quite as early to catch the sunrise.
 Not to mention, exploring on foot is a great way to warm up!

 We’ve listed a few of our favourite walks to do during the cooler months.
 Most of these tracks are located within Tasmania’s national parks, so remember to grab a Parks Pass.
 And you know how dramatic Tassie is, so be prepared for sudden changes in mood (aka weather)!

-The Tasman Peninsula‘s Three Capes Track is an epic (yet family friendly) four day, three night coastal adventure.
-Each evening, rest up in a beautifully designed shared cabin, with luxurious touches including gas cooktops and your very own mattress.
+The Tasman Peninsula‘s Three Capes Track is an epic (yet family-friendly) four-day, three-night coastal adventure.
+Each evening, rest up in a beautifully designed shared cabin with luxurious touches, including gas cooktops and your very own mattress.
 Winter’s shorter days mean you don’t have to get up quite as early to hike out for that breathtaking Cape Pillar sunrise.
-If you’re quick, you can take advantage of the promotional special on August departures.

-With a bit of snowfall, the Mount Field National Park turns into a winter wonderland!
-We particularly love how pretty Lake Dobson becomes after a bit of snow (sometimes parts of the lake even freeze).
+With some snowfall, Mount Field National Park turns into a winter wonderland!
+We particularly love how pretty Lake Dobson becomes after a bit of snow (sometimes, parts of the lake even freeze).
 The Tarn Shelf circuit is another favourite, with the frozen tarns adding extra magic.

 Whisk your beloved away for a cosy getaway in the nearby Government Huts.
 Stargaze after dark, then hopefully wake up to fresh snow!

-The Central Highlands are so pretty in winter, especially when the snow settles.
-Visit Lake St Clair and enjoy a leisurely stroll around the shore at Cynthia Bay.
-The weather can change quickly and often, so a gentle walk with views of lovely snow-capped peaks—without any of the steep climbing or whole day commitment—is perfect during the cooler months.
+The weather can change quickly and often, so a gentle walk with views of lovely snow-capped peaks—without any of the steep climbing or whole-day commitment—is perfect during the cooler months.
 Perhaps treat yourself to a luxurious night or two at Pumphouse Point.